 - Psychotherapy: Also known as talk therapy, psychotherapy involves working with a mental health professional to explore and address the underlying causes of depression, develop coping skills, and improve overall well-being.

-- Medications for depression: Antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs), can be prescribed by a psychiatrist to help manage depressive symptoms by balancing brain chemicals.
+- Medications for depression: Antidepressant medications, such as SSRIs, can be prescribed by a psychiatrist to help manage depressive symptoms by balancing brain chemicals.
 They are often used in conjunction with therapy for more comprehensive treatment.

 - Cognitive behavioral therapy (CBT): CBT for depression focuses on identifying and changing negative thought patterns and behaviors associated with depression.
 It helps individuals develop healthier perspectives and coping strategies to manage depressive symptoms.